mohanakannan9/container-service/docs/command.md

 # Inputs

 ## Command Inputs
+What information does your container need?

-Inputs allow you define what information and objects need to be provided when your Command is resolved before the container is launched.
-They are the way for you to gather all the requirements you need to launch your container: files, command-line arguments, environment variables, etc. Absolutely anything that you need for your container has to either be an input value or, if the input is one of the XNAT object types and the value is a big complex object, be some property or child of an input value.
+Command Inputs allow you define what information needs to be provided in order to launch your container: files, command-line arguments, environment variables, etc. If you need some bit of information to be variable and set at launch time, it should be a command input.

 ## XNAT Inputs
-More info to come.
+How do you get information from XNAT into your Command's inputs?

+At the level of command inputs, it does not necessarily matter where the runtime values come from.
+They could in principle come from some XNAT object, or from a user's input, or from some other contextual information.

+The XNAT inputs—i.e. the `command.xnat.external-inputs` and `command.xnat.derived-inputs` objects—give you a way to tell XNAT how to use XNAT objects—their properties, files, and hierarchical relationships—to provide values to the Command inputs.

-### User-settable or not?
+## User-settable or not?
-More info to come.
+When a user brings up a user interface to launch a container using a Command, they will see some appropriate interface element for each Command input and external XNAT Wrapper input.
+These interface elements give the user a chance to change the input values before launching the container.
+If, for some reason, this is not appropriate for a particular input, and users should not be allowed to change the default value, the input can be defined with the property `user-settable=false`.
+When the user brings up an interface to launch a container, they will see the input and its value but will not be able to change it.

+The more common use-case for this parameter is in XNAT-project-specific settings.
+Perhaps all the inputs in a Command definition have `user-settable=true`, but a project owner may choose to configure particular inputs on the Command to have `user-settable=false`.
+In this way, they ensure that all containers on their project will be executed with the chosen input value.

 ## Input Types

-Command input types: string, boolean, number, file
+Command input types: string, boolean, number, file, file[]

-XNAT Wrapper input types: string, boolean, number, file, Project, Subject, Session, Scan, Assessor, Resource, Config
+XNAT Wrapper input types: string, boolean, number, file, file[], Project, Subject, Session, Scan, Assessor, Resource, Config

 More info to come.